 A nested activity may need to have access to the objects in the scope of its parent activity, or a role in the parent activity may need to be bound to a role in a nested activity.
 For this purpose, an activity definition needs mechanisms for role binding and passing object references as parameters to an activity instance.
 A role in the parent activity can be bound to a role in the child activity in the static definition.
 We refer to it as role reflection, which means that all the members of the parent role implicitly become members of the role in the child activity.
 Removal of a participant from the reflected role, also implies removal from the role in the child activity.
 A participant in the reflected roles (i.e. a role in the parent activity) gains expanded privileges comprising of the operations of the child activity role.
 Moreover, the child activity role can have operations that access the objects in the scope of the reflected role.
 However, a participant of the reflected role has to comply with the child role's admission constraints if any.
-In our model, roles are not defined based on permission inheritance [15, 13], rather defined in the scope of hierarchically nested activities.
-In Figure 2, the Student role is reflected in the Examinee role of any of the nested Examination activities.
+In our model, roles are not defined based on permission inheritance [14, 12], rather defined in the scope of hierarchically nested activities.
+In Figure 2, the Student role is reflected in the Examinee role of all of the nested Examination activities.

-The specification also indicate assignment of users to certain roles at the time of activity creation.
+The specification also indicates assignment of users to certain roles at the time of activity creation.
 For example, in Figure 2, users must be assigned to the Examiner role in the Examination activity, and the Candidate role in the ExamSession activity.
-The user assignments maybe specifi ed as part of the activity creation specification.
+The user assignments maybe specified as part of the activity creation specification.
 In Figure 2, the examinee invoking the StartExam operation is assigned to the Candidate role of the new ExamSession activity instance.
 The users specified to be assigned to a role also need to comply with the role's admission constraints.
-As opposed to role reflection and role assignment, when a user attempts to join a role directly, absence of a previous qualification constraint in the admission constraints prevents the user from joining.